-Currently on the New York NR1# best seller list is Reza Aslan’s “Zealot: the life and times of Jesus of Nazareth”.
+Currently, on the New York NR1#, the bestseller list is Reza Aslan’s “Zealot: the life and times of Jesus of Nazareth”.
 In this article I would like to look at seven of Aslan’s points and weigh its validity:

 1. Jesus was a violent revolutionary

-In fact God’s wrath burns fervently against the wickedness and injustice of man and his judgement always meets the severity of sin.
-It is worthy to also note that God always warned nation’s way in advance before he would finally judge them (Amos 3:7, Gen 15:16) We see this clearly with Noah before the flood as well as currently in our dispensation.
-In fact Scripture foretells a future event where the earth will be severely judged by Christ (Rev 5:1-10, 6-18, 19:11-21, Rev 20:7-10) for the purpose of peace to be established (Joh8:44, Deut32:43, Dan7:13-14, 2 Pet3:3-13, Rev21:1-4).
+In fact, God’s wrath burns fervently against the wickedness and injustice of man and his judgment always meets the severity of sin.
+It is worthy to also note that God always warned the nation’s way in advance before he would finally judge them (Amos 3:7, Gen 15:16) We see this clearly with Noah before the flood as well as currently in our dispensation.
+In fact, Scripture foretells a future event where the earth will be severely judged by Christ (Rev 5:1-10, 6-18, 19:11-21, Rev 20:7-10) for the purpose of peace to be established (Joh8:44, Deut32:43, Dan7:13-14, 2 Pet3:3-13, Rev21:1-4).

 2. Jesus’ kingdom was worldly